 If you notice any of the above mentioned signs of wind damage to roof, you should contact a professional roofing contractor to assess the situation.
 A comprehensive roofing inspection can help you identify the extent of the damage and provide the appropriate roof repair.
 Some roofing contractors such as Northpoint Roofing even offer Free drone inspections!

-Wind-Damaged Shingles aren’t Always Obvious
+Wind Damaged Shingles Aren't Always Obvious

-Wind-damage on shingles can occur when the force of the wind is strong enough to cause the factory-applied adhesive to fail.
+Wind damaged shingles can occur when the force of the wind is strong enough to cause the factory-applied adhesive to fail.
 As the shingle lifts from the wind, more surface gets exposed to the environment, causing a greater uplift and damage.
 Continuous exposure to high winds can flip and crease, or even tear the shingle.
 Over time, when the wind force has been strong enough, the shingle sections break off and are then carried away.
 This is more common in parts of the roof that are exposed to high wind forces, such as eaves, hips, and ridges.

-Any sealed-down shingle that feels the effects of wind damage should have evidence that the event occurred.
+Any sealed-down roof shingle that feels the effects of wind damage should have evidence that the event occurred.
 When a shingle is not adhered, but isn't torn, missing, creased, or folded, it's not considered evidence of wind damage.
-You should make sure to contact a roofing company for an inspection following an extreme weather event.
+You should make sure to contact a roofing company for a roof inspection following an extreme weather event.
 They will ensure that your roofing system is still in good shape and minor damages are spotted before they become larger issues.

 If you have concerns about strong wind to your roofing system, Northpoint Roofing System is always happy to help.
 Give us a call today for your free drone inspection.